oras-project/oras/docs/proposals/diagnose-experience.md

 ## Proposals for ORAS CLI

 - Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
-- Make the debug logs as an optional output controlled by `--verbose` via a parameter.
-Debug logs should be sent to stderr.
+- The existing output of `--verbose` in several ORAS commands `pull/push/attach/discover` can still be reserved.
+Per analysis above, these output will be controlled by introducing an additional flag.
 - Add separator lines between each request and response for readability.
-- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed resource object (e.g. image manifest) to the debug logs
-- Add the detailed operation information to verbose output.
 - Add timestamp of each request and response to the beginning of each request and response.
+- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs

 ## Investigation